 Drive-Ins in Michigan’s Upper Thumb

 The drive-in’s peak popularity came in the late 1950s and early 1960s, particularly in rural areas, with some 4,000 drive-ins spread across the United States.
-Huron County is recorded in having two drive-in’s, the Blue Sky between Caseville and Pinnebog and the M-53 Drive In near Bad Axe.
+During its height in popularity, Michigan had about 130 drive-ins.
+Huron County is recorded in having two drive-in’s, the Blue Sky between Caseville and Pinnebog and the M-53 Drive-In near Bad Axe.

 Intermission – 10 Minutes Between Movies

 Blue Sky operated from 1950 – 1977.
 Surrounded by farmland it offered summer nighttime movies for 300.
 Faced with a decline in attendance the drive-in showed “blue films” in the 1970s.
 Remains of this theater were evident until about 2010 when landowners removed the last of the speaker stands and cement footings.
 All that remains is a small pile of rubble east of Gott’s Corners on Kinde Road.
 Soon that will be gone too.